- Serves: 4 – 6

 - Total Cooking time: 20 minutes

-Salmon is no exception to this.
+The challenge with seafood is there are only so many ways you can prepare them, salmon is no exception.
 At its best, salmon is a firm flavorful fish that lends itself to just about any cuisine.

 This recipe actually fuses a traditional Japanese method of cooking, called Shioyaki, or salt broiling, with a south of the border inspired fruit salsa made with strawberries and pineapple.
 Salt broiling uses coarse salt on the skin of fatty fish such as salmon or trout under a high heat broiler.